mwihoti/mwihoti/README.md

 I am Mwihoti.

 I am a software developer, proficient in JavaScript, React, Node.js, Express, TypeScript and Python.
-In my free time I explore the world of web3 (aptos and zetachain aptos).
+In my free time I explore the world of web3 (aptos and zetachain dapp).

 Here are some ideas to get you started:
 - 🔭 I’m currently working on side projects